 To support a permanent hybrid approach, CIOs and CTOs need to direct technology and security to protect infrastructure and data.
 A Plugable survey highlights the focus on security, with 74 percent of respondents planning to spend on security tools and software going forward.
 Other priorities include adding video conferencing capabilities, investing in audio technology, and training for remote collaboration.
 As Plugable notes, technology is not a luxury but a business necessity.

 Now is the time to understand your present security situation.
 Having appreciated this, you can then improve it to safely and effectively balance remote and in-person operations.
 Identify threats – from physical security to data security – and determine both the risk and potential impact.
 With this assessment, you will see where there are gaps and weaknesses in your tech and security.
-Prioritize the improvements and fixes, starting with risks that greatly impact your business.
+Prioritize the improvements and fixes, starting with risks that greatly impact your organization.
 When you have taken care of these aspects, move down to moderate risks.

 The key is for CIOs and CTOs to create secure, efficient WFH and hybrid environments as soon as possible.
 If not, as this article notes, users will find insecure methods to get their jobs done.
 Defining and managing data and access leads to productivity and security.
 And this holds within all types of operations.